ReddyDivya/rd-namaste-javaScript/Season1/Ep-8-let-const-Temporal-Dead-Zone.md

-# Episode 8: let and const in JS (Temporal Dead Zone)
+# Episode 8: let & const in JS, Temporal Dead Zone

 ## let & const
 - **let & const** declaration are hoisted.
 We can also say, **let** is in the **Temporal Dead Zone** for the time being.